-‘Shameful Vote’: 17 Senators Draw Progressive Outrage for Enabling Trump
+‘Shameful Vote’: 17 Senators Draw Progressives’ Outrage for Enabling Trump

 By Andrea Germanos / Common Dreams

-The U.S. Senate on Wednesday voted to confirm Rep. Ryan Zinke (R-Mont.) to head the Department of the Interior.
+The Senate on Wednesday voted to confirm Rep. Ryan Zinke (R-Mont.) to head the Department of the Interior.

 The 68-31 vote included yeas from 16 Democrats and one Independent, Sen. Angus King of Maine.